• Skip to primary navigation

 • Add other fruits - Some people like to add strawberries to their mulberry pie.
 I have not tried that.
 If you want to half the mulberry amount and add in strawberries instead, let me know how it goes.

-• Top crust design - I used a double crust for this recipe.
+• Top of pie crust design – I used a double crust for this recipe, so the topping is also crust.
 If you wanted to make a different design on the top crust besides having it a typical double crust pie look, you can change the top design.
 If you really wanted to cut back on carbs you could omit the top crust all together.
 This might cut down on your cook time though.
 I would recommend watching it cook more closely if going that route.

 Easy Mulberry Pie pinterest image.